barrykooij/related-posts-for-wp/readme.txt

 [More information on the theme function can be found here](https://www.relatedpostsforwp.com/documentation/theme-functions-to-display-related-posts/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-item).

 = Is there a shortcode? =
 Yes.
-To display your related posts via a shortcode use: [rp4wp]
+To display your related posts via a shortcode use: `[rp4wp]`

+= Can I limit the amount of related posts in the shortcode? = Yes.
+Use the limit attribute, for example `[rp4wp limit=1]` for one related post.

 = Is there a widget? =
 Yes there is!